 Tornadoes leave a trail of destruction in Oklahoma, communities begin to assess damage

-Multiple tornadoes touched down in several counties across Oklahoma on Saturday night, leaving a trail of destruction with multiple people injured and at least 1 person dead.
+Multiple tornadoes touched down in several counties across Oklahoma on Saturday night, leaving a trail of destruction with multiple people injured and at least 2 people killed.

 The region remains on high alert for severe weather after thunderstorms and tornados rolled through Friday and Saturday from Texas to the Great Lakes.
 About 106 tornadoes were detected in six states on Friday, with Nebraska and Iowa the hardest hit, officials said.